 Be sure to include system mapping and modeling to assess shortcomings and gaps; where are the problems/bottlenecks?

-Talk to people on the streets!
-However, do not rely solely on the homeless outreach teams to do this engagement; it could conflict with the work they are doing (and appear as though they are promising something they cannot deliver).
-This work DOES need to be trauma-informed.

 Develop a layer of accountability for the comprehensive planning team (both the steering committee and the work groups).

 Build on what works well in our region; elevate and build on best practices.